What is uterine sarcoma?

 The stages of uterine sarcoma are:

-- Stage I: the cancer is in the uterus only.
+- Stage I: Cancer is in your uterus only.

-- Stage IV: the cancer has spread to areas outside the pelvis, including the bladder, abdomen, and groin.
+- Stage III: Cancer has spread to areas in the abdomen outside the pelvis, including lymph nodes.

 Symptoms and Causes